Mook-as/stackato-doc/user/reference/client-ref.rst

           <a style="font-size: x-small" onclick="showSpoiler(this);"/>+ options</a>
           <div class="inner" style="display:none;">

-        --token-file

-	    Path to an existing and readable file containing the targets and authorization tokens.
+        --no-prompt

+	    Disable interactive queries.

+        --non-interactive
+          Alias of --no-prompt.
         --noprompt
           Alias of --no-prompt.
-        -n
-          Alias of --no-prompt.
         --target

 	    The once-off target to use for the current operation.

-        --non-interactive
+        --token-file

+	    Path to an existing and readable file containing the targets and authorization tokens.

+        -n
           Alias of --no-prompt.
-        --no-prompt

-	    Disable interactive queries.

-            </div></div>

-.. _command-unregister:
+.. _command-stackato unregister:

-      unregister  *<email>*
+      stackato unregister  *<email>*
         Delete the named user, and the user's applications and services from the current or specified target.
 This operation requires administrator privileges.

         .. raw:: html